 Christian loves to celebrate life and help others celebrate it as well.
 Growing up in northern Connecticut, Christian would find themselves getting lost amongst the trees and other plants to find connection.
 Christian studied permaculture through the University of Oregon and received their permaculture certificate while working on organic farms in upstate New York.
 Christian has a passion for growing beautiful food and medicine that was grown with love, and care and helping others to connect more to nature.
-While Christian is not at Two Coyotes, you may find them volunteering their time or managing small local organic farms, up to their elbows in dirt working on their home garden, or you also may just stumble across them harvesting wild edibles on your journeys!
+While Christian is not at Two Coyotes, you may find them volunteering their time or managing small local organic farms, up to their elbows in dirt working on their home garden, or you also may just stumble across them on your journeys harvesting wild edibles!

 Interested in joining our staff team?
 Let us know.